beaconny-net/beaconny.net/index.md

 # Beacon Community Network

-A community-run digital services platform for Beacon, NY and neighboring communities.
+A community-run digital services platform for Beacon, NY.

 _Looking for the [Official City of Beacon Website](https://beaconny.gov)? &larr; click there_